Esmeralda-RG/Esmeralda-RG/README.md

-# Esmeralda Rivas

-Systems Engineering Student | Passionate about Flutter and Backend Development

----

-Hi there!
+# 👋 Hi there!

 I'm Esmeralda — a software developer in training with a strong passion for building meaningful tech solutions.
 I'm passionate about **mobile development using Flutter**, and I truly enjoy working on the backend with **Node.js** and **Spring Boot**.

 I've participated in academic projects, research groups, and team-based development using **Scrum** methodologies.
 I'm always eager to learn, build, and contribute.